All

 Regarding financing, what are my options?
 Do you have any programs where you have no payments for x number of months?

-Surgeryloans.com has provided some of our patients with loans.
-But they do not offer X months with no payments.
-You can also take a personal loan from your bank or other finacial institutions of your choice.
+Mlend Financing has provided some of our patients with loans.
+They are not affiliated to Dr U hair Clinic and have there own terms.
+You can also take a personal loan from your bank or other financial institutions of your choice.

 I would like to ask you if you do a hair transplant with hair from the back.
 I have a lot of hair in my back and I prefer to have these hairs in my head.
 I know you are a specialist in BHT, but I have never seen a case with hair form the back.